tuva-health/tuva/README.md

 | [procedures](models/staging/procedures.sql) | One record per procedure which links back to encounters. |

 ## Use Cases
-This section summarizes all currently available logic.
+This section summarizes all currently available logic in the project.

 ### Chronic Conditions
-For several types of analyses (e.g. utilization, spend, outcomes, risk-adjustment, etc.) it's necessary to know if a patient has any number of chronic conditions.
+For several types of analyses (e.g. utilization, spend, outcomes, risk-adjustment, etc.) it's necessary to know if a patient has been diagnosed with any chronic conditions.
 The models in this part of the project create 69 chronic conditions flags at the patient-level (i.e. one record per patient).
-A 'long' version of the table includes metrics related to each condition such as date of onset, most recent diagnosis date, and total number of encounters with the chronic condition.
+A 'long' version of the table includes metrics related to each condition for each patient, such as date of onset, most recent diagnosis date, and total number of encounters with the chronic condition.

 | **model** | **description** |